Winter Backpacking – A fourth season delight

 The word “winter” covers a wide breadth of different experiences.

-The weather during a Honolulu January is often around 80F and sunny.
+The weather during Honolulu January is often around 80F and sunny.

 For this type of winter backpacking, a light sleeping bag, a pair of comfortable shorts and some bug netting would be desirable.

-But not quite what is meant by winter backpacking in this article.
+But that is not quite what this article means by winter backpacking.

-Also, this article will not be discussing mountaineering.
-Above-treeline exposure, possibly going into avalanche terrain and needing such technical equipment as crampons, an ice axe and possibly ropes are outside the scope of this article.
+Also, this article will not discuss mountaineering.
+Above-treeline exposure, possibly going into avalanche terrain, and needing such technical equipment as crampons, an ice axe, and possibly ropes are outside the scope of this article.

 This article will focus on non-technical winter backpacking instead.